alpesis-robotics/hummingbird2/instruction.md

  - When it comes to transposing matrices, `.transposeInPlace()` is the function you want to use to transpose a matrix

  - The [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) document contains a helpful mathematical breakdown of the core elements on your estimator

-## Submission ##

-For this project, you will need to submit:

- - a completed estimator that meets the performance criteria for each of the steps by submitting:
-   - `QuadEstimatorEKF.cpp`
-   - `config/QuadEstimatorEKF.txt`

- - a re-tuned controller that, in conjunction with your tuned estimator, is capable of meeting the criteria laid out in Step 6 by submitting:
-   - `QuadController.cpp`
-   - `config/QuadControlParams.txt`

- - a write up addressing all the points of the rubric